 Information regarding eduroam can also be found here.

 Will there be a community garden?

 Yes.
 The community gardens are located on the Northeast side of the property, close to Lake Carnegie.
 Please refer to the Lakeside Site Map for the specific location.
 Spaces in the community garden are only available to Lakeside residents and there will be a community shed for storage.
-All requests for a space in the Lakeside Community garden should be submitted to the Lakeside management office.
+All requests for a space in the Lakeside Community garden should be submitted to the Lakeside Committee's Garden Coordinator.

 Are there insurance requirements for signing a lease at the community?